 Coronet Peak is one of New Zealand’s most popular ski resorts.
 The view from the skifield south across Lake Wakatipu and the smaller nearby Lake Hayes is breathtaking.
 It has been dubbed the ‘original’ resort ski area.

-On our way south we stop at the foot of Lake Wakatipu to see the Kingston Flyer steam train.
+On our way south we stopped at the foot of Lake Wakatipu to see the Kingston Flyer steam train.

 Our journey south took us through Invercargill, the southernmost and westernmost city in New Zealand, and one of the southernmost cities in the world.
 From here we followed the coast east and north through the Catlins.